 Poverty Reduction.
-The Fiscal Responsibility and Debt Limitation Act 2005 provides that expenditures on social and poverty related spending should be not less than 4.5 per cent of GDP in any year.
-During 2013-14, Rupees 1,934.2 billion, or 7.6 per cent of GDP, was spent under the Poverty Reduction Strategy Paper (PRSP II) to steer Pakistan's economic growth back to the range of 5-7 per cent a year by stimulating growth in the manufacturing sector, thus creating additional employment opportunities, improving income distribution and harnessing Pakistan's economic competitiveness through economic liberalisation, deregulation and transparent privatisation.
+During 2015-16, Rupees 1,123 billion was spent under the Poverty Reduction Strategy Paper (PRSP II) aiding Pakistan's economic growth generally, particularly through stimulating growth in the manufacturing sector, thus creating additional employment opportunities, improving income distribution and harnessing Pakistan's economic competitiveness through economic liberalisation, deregulation and transparent privatisation.
 PRSP II is funded directly from the Government of Pakistan's budget.

-The Government's social safety net programme includes an income support programme (known as BISP) which was launched in July 2008 with the objective of cushioning the negative effects of slow economic growth, the fuel, food price and financial crisis and the effect of inflation on the poor, particularly women, through the provision of a cash grant of Rupees 1,200 (approximately U.S.\$12) per month to eligible families.
-Currently BISP is helping around five million poor households across Pakistan through monthly cash grants, stipends for school enrolments, vocational training and a range of complementary initiatives.
+The Government's social safety net programme includes an income support programme (known as BISP) which was launched in July 2008 with the objective of cushioning the negative effects of slow economic growth, the fuel, food price and financial crisis and the effect of inflation on the poor, particularly women, through the provision of a cash grant of Rupees 1,566 (approximately U.S.\$15) per month to eligible families.
+Currently BISP is helping 5.3 million poor households across Pakistan through monthly cash grants and currently accounts for approximately 0.5% of GDP.
+Since 2008 the Government has disbursed approximately Rupees 412 billion in unconditional cash grants.
+In addition, the Government supports primary school enrolment and provides cash grants of Rupees 250 per child each month.
+Since 2008, a total of Rupees 2.4 billion in cash grants has been disbursed against an enrolment of an additional 1.3 million children into primary schools.

-The Government is also working on various microfinance initiatives, in collaboration with the SBP and multilateral institutions, to generate employment and combat poverty; under the Waseela-e-Haq initiative, to date Rupees 2.6 billion has been disbursed to 16,119 beneficiaries.
-Under other BISP initiatives, 57,000 individuals from BISP beneficiary families have been provided vocational and technical training, over 4.1 million families have received three years life and health insurance for income earners and approximately 37,000 children have been able to attend school as their families have received extra income support.
+The Government is also working on various microfinance initiatives, in collaboration with the SBP and multilateral institutions, to generate employment and combat poverty.
+Under the former Waseela-e-Haq initiative (described under "Overview of Pakistan's Economy - Economic Policy Objectives - Poverty Reduction"), Rupees 2.2 billion had been disbursed to 13,445 beneficiaries from 2008 to 2013.
+Under other BISP initiatives, 58,528 individuals from BISP beneficiary families have been provided vocational and technical training, over 4.1 million families have received three years of life and health insurance for income earners.
+The Waseela-e-Haq initiative was discontinued as of December 2013.